International healthcare accreditation

-Due to the near-universal desire for safe and good quality healthcare, there is a growing interest in international healthcare accreditation.
-Providing healthcare, especially of an adequate standard, is a complex and challenging process.
-Healthcare is a vital and emotive issue—its importance pervades all aspects of societies, and it has medical, social, political, ethical, business, and financial ramifications.
-In any part of the world healthcare services can be provided either by the public sector or by the private sector, or by a combination of both, and the site of delivery of healthcare can be located in hospitals or be accessed through practitioners working in the community, such as general medical practitioners and dental surgeons.
+The growing global demand for safe, effective, and high-quality healthcare has led to increased interest in international healthcare accreditation.
+Delivering healthcare that meets adequate standards is a complex and multifaceted process.
+Healthcare is a vital and pervasive issue; it influences all aspects of societies.
+It has medical, social, political, ethical, business, and financial ramifications.
+Worldwide, healthcare services may be provided by the public sector or by the private sector, or a combination of both.
+These services may be delivered in hospitals or accessed through community-based practitioners, such as general medical practitioners and dental surgeons.

-This is occurring in most parts of the developed world in a setting in which people are expressing ever-greater expectations of hospitals and healthcare services.
-This trend is especially strong where socialised medical systems exist.
-For example, in the European Union "... patients have ever-greater expectations of what health systems ought to deliver," although there has been a "... continuous rise in costs of services determined by scientific and technological innovation."
-And in one particular EU member state, the United Kingdom, "...
-People are going to increase demand and they have also got an increased expectation of what the NHS can deliver."
-The USA manifests some differences here, and is an unusual and distinct oddity among developed Western countries.
-In 2007, 45.7 million of the overall US population (i.e. 15.3%) had no health insurance whatsoever yet in 2007 the USA spent nearly $2.3 trillion on healthcare, or 16% of the country's gross domestic product, more than twice as much per capita as the OECD average.
-Because of this, some US citizens are having to look outside of their country to find affordable healthcare, through the medium of medical tourism, also known as "Global Healthcare" (see below).
+This occurs in most parts of the developed world— a setting in which people continue to express increasingly high expectations for the quality of care.
+This trend is especially strong in nations where socialised medical systems exist, primarily in the European Union.
+The United States is a notable exception among developed Western countries in regard to its availability and affordability of healthcare.
+In 2007, 45.7 million US citizens (i.e. 15.3% of the national population) had no health insurance whatsoever Despite this, in 2007 the USA spent nearly $2.3 trillion on healthcare, roughly 16% of the country's gross domestic product, and more than twice as much per capita as the OECD average.
+Some US citizens unable to access adequate healthcare within the country are seeking healthcare internationally.
+This phenomenon is often referred to as "medical tourism", or "global healthcare".

-Apart from using hospitals and healthcare services to regain their health if it has become impaired, or to prevent ill health occurring in the first place, people the world over may also use them for a wide variety of other services, for example “improving upon nature” (e.g. cosmetic surgery, gender reassignment surgery or acquiring help to overcome difficulties with becoming a parent (e.g. infertility treatment).